 Tip: GCC is especially useful when used in tandem with A/B comparison.
 After applying GCC, copy current settings from A to B, then switch to B and adjust parameters as desired.
 Now you can apply GCC to B, then switch back and forth while being level matched for eyes-closed comparisons that will not be influenced by loudness differences.

-The main output knob features -24 dB to 6 dB of clean gain.
+The main output knob features clean gain.